Inclusion is a Business Imperative! Here Are Some Stats to Prove It.

 Inclusion, we like to say, is a business imperative.
 Not something that is the right thing to do (although it is), or a nice thing to do (although that’s true too).
 We’re in business to be successful as are the clients we serve.
 We see the real, bottom-line benefits of diversity and inclusion.
 But, we also understand that it can be difficult to demonstrate a concrete link between diversity/inclusion and the bottom line.

-Recently we saw an article that provided some useful insights on the real, measurable benefits that diversity and inclusion can bring to businesses.
-ClearCompany’s article, “10 Diversity Hiring Statistics That Will Make You Think” begins: “Companies need diversity.
+That's why we enjoyed this piece from ClearCompany, “10 Diversity Hiring Statistics That Will Make You Think.”
+It begins: “Companies need diversity.
 It helps them think with a wider breadth of perspectives, makes them look better to the public eye, and gives them access to the potential revenue gains from employing people who can contribute different things to the companies they work for.”

 The piece goes on to offer ten statistics on the benefits of diversity.
 We encourage readers to take a look at the full article; however, we’ve chosen to highlight some of the statistics we thought were the most powerful here.